-The provision for Debt Impairment (previously termed bad and doubtful debts) will remain at nil on the basis of the very low risk of non-payment of debts.
+The provision for expected credit losses (previously termed bad and doubtful debts) is likely to remain at nil on the basis of the very low risk of non-payment of debts.
 However, the group does acknowledge that it holds a portion of Billing Authority impairment allowances for bad debts for non-payment of council tax in its Balance Sheet.

-11. Contingent Liabilities and Contingent Assets
+k.
+Contingent Liabilities and Contingent Assets